 Return final.

 The abstract operation JA(value) serializes an array.
-It has access to the stack, indent, gap, and space of the invocation of the stringify method.
+It has access to the stack, indent, and gap of the invocation of the stringify method.
 The representation of arrays includes only the elements between zero and array.length – 1 inclusive.
 Named properties are excluded from the stringification.
 An array is stringified as an open left bracket, elements separated by comma, and a closing right bracket.

 If stack contains value then throw a TypeError exception because the structure is cyclical.